metio/pasejo/README.md

 `pasejo` (esperanto for `passage`) is a re-implementation of [passage](https://github.com/FiloSottile/passage) in Rust for teams.
 It uses [age](https://age-encryption.org/) keys for encryption and decryption, stores all your passwords locally, and offers a simple command line interface.

+Its main features are:

+- Support multiple stores with multiple recipients and identities
+- Support for SSH and age keys as identities and recipients
+- Support for text-based secrets as well as one-time passwords (TOTP/HOTP)
+- Clipboard support for secrets and one-time passwords
+- Completions for various shells (bash, elvish, fish, powershell, zsh)
+- Rudimentary support for remote sync using Git, Mercurial, or Pijul

 **NOTE**: `pasejo` relies on the [age crate](https://crates.io/crates/age) which itself is in beta and not intended for production use.
 Therefore, this project is not intended for production use either.
 Use at your own risk.

 ![usage](./vhs/demo.gif)